ayushHardeniya/OpenMindWell/OPENMINDWELL_PROJECT_GUIDE.md

 | `RATE_LIMIT_MAX_REQUESTS` | Max requests per window | `100` | ❌ No |

 *Falls back to keyword-based crisis detection if not provided.
 **Defaults to `3001` if not set.
-Render/Railway will auto-set this in production.
+Configure this on your server as needed.

 ### Frontend Variables (`frontend/.env`)